appgurueu/FREE6/Readme.md

 A lightweight and scalable level-tracking Discord bot, inspired by [k9](https://github.com/Aurailus/k9) and [MEE6](https://mee6.xyz).
 Completely free.

 Made by Lars Mueller aka LMD or appguru(eu).
 Code licensed under the terms of the GPLv3 (GNU Public License Version 3).
+Support is available on the [Discord Server](https://discord.gg/ysP74by).

 ## Screenshots